sendgrid/docs/source/User_Guide/Legacy_Newsletter/Migration_Tutorials/downloading_historical_statistics.md

 * Opt-Out or Unsubscribe Rate
 * Spam Reports

-To save and download statistics for future reference, simply use the checkboxes to select one or more campaigns that you are interested and click **Download CSV**.
+To save and download statistics for future reference, simply use the checkboxes to select one or more campaigns that you are interested in and click **Download CSV**.

 For more information about Legacy Newsletter statistics and analytics, click [here]({{root_url}}/User_Guide/Legacy_Features/Marketing_Emails/analytics.html).